 Don’t be fooled by the Freedom Foundation

 An extreme anti-worker organization deceptively titled the Freedom Foundation (who often go by OptOutToday) is actively trying to weaken our union.
 You or your coworkers may have been contacted by them directly.
-Shamefully, they are using the COVID-19 pandemic as cover to attack our unity.

 Why does an organization based in Washington State care if Northern California workers are members of our union?
 Because the billionaire-funded “Freedom” Foundation and others are pursuing a plan to privatize public services, gut retirement security, and drive down wages for us all.
 They are attacking our union because we stand for the opposite—raising wages, protecting standards, and defending public services.

 The Freedom Foundation has planned for years to weaken our unions and dismantle public services.
 Now, they’re talking to our bosses and trying to mine our personal information so they can trick our members into leaving our union and weakening our power.
 Check out the information below to learn more about this shady organization and be sure to talk to your coworkers and about the importance of staying united in our union.